PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Introduction

 \subsection{Background}

 Various methods have been proposed for image reconstruction in LDCT imaging.
 When radiation dose is reduced, analytical filtered back-projection (FBP) image reconstruction methods (e.g., the Feldkamp-Davis-Kress or FDK method \cite{feldkamp:84:pcb}) typically provide unacceptable image quality.
 For example, streak artifacts increase severely as radiation dose is reduced \cite{imai:09:sco}.
 Model-based image reconstruction (MBIR) methods, aka statistical image reconstruction (SIR) methods, can provide high-quality reconstructions from low-dose scans \cite{fessler:00:sir, elbakri:02:sir}.
 These methods iteratively find the image based on the system (physical) model, the measurement statistical model, and (assumed) prior information about the unknown object.
 A typical MBIR method for CT uses a penalized weighted-least squares (PWLS) cost function with a statistically weighted quadratic data-fidelity term and a penalty term (regularizer) modeling prior knowledge of the underlying unknown object \cite{sauer:93:alu, thibault:06:arf, thibault:07:atd}.
-Current commercially available LDCT image reconstruction methods, including MBIR with edge-preserving (or total variation) regularization and FBP followed by post-processing denoising steps, use very simple prior information.
-Adopting better image priors in MBIR could substantially improve image reconstruction quality for LDCT scans.